Damon Dash Says Beyoncé & Jay Z Should Apologize For Being

 "They [Beyoncé and Jay Z] should have stepped up and said something.
 Adults can go and harass a kid on behalf of an R & B singer?" he asked.
 He continued, saying, "It was like sexual abuse.
 The trolls should have been put in jail for that.
 It was crazy."

-As you may remember, Roy was placed front and centre in the "Who is Becky?" allegations, due to previous rumours that she had carried on a secret relationship with Jay Z. As soon as Beyoncé dropped that iconic line in "Sorry," those rumours resurfaced (and were fuelled by a cryptic, now-deleted post from Roy herself seeming to address the callout).
+As you may remember, Roy was placed front and center in the "Who is Becky?" allegations, due to previous rumors that she had carried on a secret relationship with Jay Z. As soon as Beyoncé dropped that iconic line in "Sorry," those rumors resurfaced (and were fueled by a cryptic, now-deleted post from Roy herself seeming to address the callout).
 But instead of Roy and Dash facing the brunt of the online harassment from the Beyhive, their daughters became targets.

 In addition to the Lemonade drama, Dash and Jay have long-standing bad blood, which Dash hopes to address in his upcoming television series about the now-defunct joint venture between the two producers, Roc-A-Fella Records.

-Beyoncé and Jay Z have not yet apologised, or addressed Dash's comments.
+Beyoncé and Jay Z have not yet apologized, or addressed Dash's comments.

 Devoted Beyoncé fans, a.k.a. the Beyhive, are notoriously persistent, trolly, and unpleasant to anyone to insults or does wrong (in their eyes) to the Queen Bey.
 Oftentimes, it's funny, like when they all attacked Chick-fil-A after the fast-food chain made a joke about having better Lemonade than the singer.